ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-3-30-First-time-binary-patching,Radare2-and-Ghidra.markdown

 So while thought this wasn't really much of a write up as intentioned it was still a learning experience, to get to use these really effective tools as I have seen them used by professionals and I can defiantly see why.

-Thanks for reading hopefully it was intresting.
+Thanks for reading hopefully it was interesting.